What is Talcum Powder and Its Uses and Issues?

 Researchers with Brigham and Women’s Hospital in Boston, conducting a National Institute of Health-funded ovarian cancer study, suggested that talcum powder causes inflammation in the body that can lead to cancer.

-One possible reason that talc can cause cancer may be because it can become contaminated with asbestos.
+Another possible reason why talc can cause ovarian cancer is that talc can become contaminated with asbestos, a known carcinogen.

-In recent years, asbestos was banned in more than 60 countries, and its use was limited in the United States, since researchers found that the microscopic fibers of asbestos can enter the human body through inhalation, ingestion or other means, and cause serious health problems, including cancer.
+In recent years, asbestos has been banned in more than 60 countries and its use limited in the United States.
+It had been known for decades that exposure to the microscopic fibers of asbestos could lead to cancers, including mesothelioma.

 Asbestos exposure is most often linked to mesothelioma, a rare form of cancer that forms in the lining of internal organs such as the lungs, abdomen, or chest.